HeimirDavid/recipe-application/README.md

 ## Deployment
 This project was deployed to the hosting platform **Heroku**.
-*The steps i took where:
+*The steps I took where:
-1. When logged in to the heroku platform, I created a new app called "seefood-application" and set it's region to Europe
+1. When logged in to the heroku platform, I created a new app called "seefood-application" and set it's region to Europe.
-2. Log in to Heroku in the Terminal window on Gitpod using `Heroku login` command.
+2. I logged in to Heroku in the Terminal window on Gitpod using `Heroku login` command.
-3. Link my Git repository (already existed) to heroku.
+3. Linked my Git repository (already existed) to heroku.
 This done by first copy the Heroku Git URL from this application settings page.
 Then back to the terminal window on Gitpod, I typed in `git remote add heroku https://git.heroku.com/seefood-application.git`
-4. Create a requirements.txt file through the terminal: `pip3 freeze > requirements.txt`
+4. Created a requirements.txt file through the terminal: `pip3 freeze > requirements.txt`
-5. Create a Procfile to let heroku know how to run the program.
+5. Created a Procfile to let heroku know how to run the program.
 This done by typing the following command into the terminal window: `echo web: python app.py > Procfile`
-6. Commit these changes and push it using these commands `git push heroku -u master`
+6. I commited these changes and pushing it using these commands `git push heroku -u master`

 ### Environment Variables
-1. After logging in to heroku dashboard I selected the application
+1. After logging in to heroku dashboard I selected the application.
-2. Locate settings and press Reveal Config Vars
+2. I located the settings and pressed Reveal Config Vars.
 3. Set the IP to 0.0.0.0
 4. set the PORT to 5000
 5. Add the MONGODB_NAME variable and set its value to the database name.